ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Hire a Professional React & Next.js Web Developer to Build Your Modern Website or Web App - <a href="https://medium.com/@mearslanahmed/hire-a-professional-react-next-js-web-developer-to-build-your-modern-website-or-web-app-4a992e467350?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built an AI Chatbot That Actually Understands Your Product Images (And You Can Too!) - <a href="https://medium.com/@deepak.guptha.s/how-i-built-an-ai-chatbot-that-actually-understands-your-product-images-and-you-can-too-4aed624e90de?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arslan Ahmed`**
+✍️ **posted by `Deepak Guptha Sitharaman`**

-<blockquote>Build Fast, Scalable, and Modern Websites with React & Next.js
+<blockquote>Imagine you’re running an online store and you’ve just shot 50 product images.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Build a Brand Identity Template That Scales Across Products - <a href="https://medium.com/@farnandmondego50798/how-to-build-a-brand-identity-template-that-scales-across-products-b6de84784d60?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding useEffectEvent - The New React Hook You Should Know - <a href="https://medium.com/@sattarrasouli/understanding-useeffectevent-the-new-react-hook-you-should-know-861d6edc826e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farnandmondego`**
+✍️ **posted by `Sattar Rasouli`**

-<blockquote>To build a brand identity template that scales across products, start with a flexible design system including consistent colors, fonts…
+<blockquote>“Simplify your Effects by separating reactive and non-reactive logic.”
 Continue reading on Medium »</blockquote>

 <h3>3.
-Streaming Patterns to Make React 19 Apps Feel Lightning-Fast - <a href="https://fahimkabir2213.medium.com/streaming-patterns-to-make-react-19-apps-feel-lightning-fast-1ff1b27fa03b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `A K M Fahim Kabir`**

-<blockquote>Speed isn’t just about milliseconds — it’s about how fast your app feels.
-With React 19’s streaming power tools — Server Components… Continue reading on Medium »</blockquote>

-<h3>4. ⚛️ Advanced React.js Guide 2025: The Power of State Management, Performance, and Modern Patterns - <a href="https://medium.com/@MissLucina/%EF%B8%8F-advanced-react-js-guide-2025-the-power-of-state-management-performance-and-modern-patterns-1832bfc7df82?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Economy of the Unseen: A Case Against the Invisible Tax - <a href="https://medium.com/@silentthreads753/the-economy-of-the-unseen-a-case-against-the-invisible-tax-2933d76c021a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**
+✍️ **posted by `Silent Threads`**

-<blockquote>React.js has evolved far beyond being a simple library for building UI.
-With the introduction of Hooks, Concurrent Rendering, Server…
+<blockquote>How unseen labor creates systemic resentment and what we can do to redistribute the cognitive load.
 Continue reading on Medium »</blockquote>

-<h3>5. ⚛️ Advanced React.js Patterns in 2025 — How to Write Scalable and Maintainable React Code - <a href="https://medium.com/@missAvantika/%EF%B8%8F-advanced-react-js-patterns-in-2025-how-to-write-scalable-and-maintainable-react-code-6bfba964c9f6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚛️ Advanced React.js Topic: Understanding and Implementing React Suspense for Data Fetching - <a href="https://medium.com/@TheEnaModernCoder/%EF%B8%8F-advanced-react-js-topic-understanding-and-implementing-react-suspense-for-data-fetching-984077b9e33b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Ena Modern Coder`**

-<blockquote>React.js has been around for over a decade, but it’s still evolving every year.
-From class components → hooks → concurrent rendering →…
+<blockquote>React has evolved tremendously over the years — from simple class components to advanced features like hooks, context, and concurrent…
 Continue reading on Medium »</blockquote>

+<h3>5. ⚛️ React.js 2025 Deep Dive: Mastering React Server Components (RSC) — The Future of Frontend… - <a href="https://medium.com/@theHackHabitual/%EF%B8%8F-react-js-2025-deep-dive-mastering-react-server-components-rsc-the-future-of-frontend-673c8fd4acc6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Hack Habitual`**

+<blockquote>React has always been about building fast and interactive UIs, but with the rise of React Server Components (RSC), the future of frontend…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How I Built a Fast and SEO-Friendly Paywall in Next.js - <a href="https://medium.com/@honisek.jakub/fast-and-seo-friendly-paywall-in-next-js-62dfd154e466?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This Simple VS Code Setting Makes Your Terminal 10× Smarter - <a href="https://joodi.medium.com/this-simple-vs-code-setting-makes-your-terminal-10-smarter-d752dffe4c3a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jakub Honíšek`**
+✍️ **posted by `Joodi`**

-<blockquote>Making a paywalled Next.js site fast, secure, and still SEO-friendly.
+<blockquote>You know that moment when you’re halfway through typing a command in VS Code, hit Enter, and boom — one typo ruins everything?
+We’ve all…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Tricky Banget!
-Pengalaman Migrasi dari NextUI ke HeroUI (dan Kenapa Tombol Saya Hilang) - <a href="https://medium.com/kafekoding/tricky-banget-pengalaman-migrasi-dari-nextui-ke-heroui-dan-kenapa-tombol-saya-hilang-1be6ece2a69f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The $1,100 Lesson: Why You Should Never Use Company Resources for Personal Project - <a href="https://probir-sarkar.medium.com/the-1-100-lesson-why-you-should-never-use-company-resources-for-personal-project-340eb1b7a1c9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ilham Nopi Hendri`**
+✍️ **posted by `Probir Sarkar`**

-<blockquote>Beberapa waktu lalu saya migrasi project React saya dari NextUI ke HeroUI.
-Kelihatannya simpel — tinggal jalankan satu perintah aja:
+<blockquote>— and why developing is actually the easiest part
-Continue reading on Komunitas Kafekoding - Blog »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Team Work with Tools — Workflow, Evidence, Benefits & Fixes - <a href="https://medium.com/@andhika.nayaka/team-work-with-tools-workflow-evidence-benefits-fixes-41ece65ffe9e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I built a momentum scanner for traders (and got 60+ users in 24 hours) - <a href="https://medium.com/@gonzalorescia_71374/how-i-built-a-momentum-scanner-for-traders-and-got-60-users-in-24-hours-da2ff08be444?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andhika Nayaka`**
+✍️ **posted by `Gonzalo Rescia`**

-<blockquote>Quick read.
-Our workflow is the same for every member: plan in Jira.com with clear scope and “Done,” branch per issue, ship in tiny…
+<blockquote>Building ChartPilot with FastAPI, Next.js, and Polygon data
 Continue reading on Medium »</blockquote>

-<h3>4.
-Hire a Professional React & Next.js Web Developer to Build Your Modern Website or Web App - <a href="https://medium.com/@mearslanahmed/hire-a-professional-react-next-js-web-developer-to-build-your-modern-website-or-web-app-4a992e467350?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚡ Next.js 15 — The Future of Full-Stack React Development (Deep Dive) - <a href="https://medium.com/@missAvantika/next-js-15-the-future-of-full-stack-react-development-deep-dive-940ec15a0838?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arslan Ahmed`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>Build Fast, Scalable, and Modern Websites with React & Next.js
+<blockquote>Next.js has evolved far beyond being a simple React framework.
+It’s now a powerful full-stack toolkit that brings together the frontend…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Development Best Practice: What I Applied from SOLID on the Admin Dashboard - <a href="https://medium.com/@andhika.nayaka/development-best-practice-what-i-applied-from-solid-on-the-admin-dashboard-6df19be05070?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Mastering Next.js 15 Server Actions: The Future of Server-Side Logic - <a href="https://medium.com/@TheblogStacker/mastering-next-js-15-server-actions-the-future-of-server-side-logic-9637b8d629d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andhika Nayaka`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>I use TDD (fail → pass → refactor) and try to keep the design clean.
-Across Sprint 2 and Sprint 1, here is my honest status:
+<blockquote>If you’ve been building apps with Next.js for a while, you already know it has redefined how we build full-stack React applications.
 Continue reading on Medium »</blockquote>

 <h3>6.
-My Ultimate Next.js Setup Checklist (2025 Edition) - <a href="https://medium.com/@quicksilversel/my-ultimate-next-js-setup-checklist-2025-edition-7f14c931560f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing the “ChunkLoadError” When Deploying Next.js on ECS: What Really Happens Behind the Scenes - <a href="https://medium.com/@erindhoxha/fixing-the-chunkloaderror-when-deploying-next-js-on-ecs-what-really-happens-behind-the-scenes-cccaec824442?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zoe`**
+✍️ **posted by `Erind Hoxha`**

-<blockquote>From zero to fully configured: Prettier, ESLint, Emotion, Stylelint, and more
+<blockquote>Have you ever deployed a Next.js app to ECS behind a load balancer, and right after deployment your QA tester reports:
 Continue reading on Medium »</blockquote>

-<h3>7.
-The Game-Changing Duo of Frontend: Edge Computing and CDN-Based Rendering - <a href="https://blog.simprasuite.com/the-game-changing-duo-of-frontend-edge-computing-and-cdn-based-rendering-f15b7c4fb9f4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ebubekir Karataş`**

-<blockquote>Why Speed Rules the Web
-Continue reading on Simpra Tech »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>